 “Because of the vast amount of data captured by professional services automation tools, the industry will continue along its evolution of how well that data can be leveraged, says Chong.
 “In the early days, solutions were focused on offering up the raw data to be analyzed by specialized data scientists or business analysts.
-The market progressed to static dashboards that were easier to absorb, visual representations of the data.
+The market progressed to static dashboards that were easier to absorb and visual data representations.
 The industry is progressing beyond that to technologies that enable insight over information and facilitate data exploratory over static visualizations.”

-He says strong business intelligence tools, facilitated by artificial intelligence (AI), including machine learning, natural language processing, predictive analytics, and semantic analysis.
-“However, the key to turning AI from a gee-whiz concept into a leverageable technology is starting with a base of clean, relevant, unquestioned, and well-structured data.
+He says that artificial intelligence (AI) facilitates robust business intelligence tools, including machine learning, natural language processing, predictive analytics, and semantic analysis.
+“However, the key to turning AI from a gee-whiz concept into a leverageable technology is starting with a clean, relevant, unquestioned, and well-structured database.
 AI is, no doubt, a powerful force multiplier.
 But, applied to bad data, AI does nothing but amplify the noise,” he comments.

 Taylor says MSPs now rely on PSA to address pain points such as inefficient accounts receivable processes, inconsistent processes, errors due to manual data entry, and falling short of service level agreement (SLA) terms.
-She points out, however, the services space changes and innovates at a quick pace, and PSA will respond.
+She points out, however, that the services space changes and innovates quickly, and PSA will respond.
 Taylor says to expect the ability to achieve greater efficiency with PSA management integrated with unified monitoring and threat management.

-Chong and Taylor both advise focusing on basic PSA functionality to get the most out of your solution this year.
+Chong and Taylor both advise focusing on basic PSA functionality to get the most out of your solution.

-Chong comments, “There’s no quick answer, no silver bullet.
+Chong says, “There’s no quick answer, no silver bullet.
 Start with the fundamentals of balancing delivery, profitability, and utilization to drive growth.
 Set in place the foundational aspects – which include adoption, standardized business processes, and integrated systems – of gathering clean, complete, and well-organized data.”

-Overall, Taylor says, “Use the fantastic data you have within your PSA to drive your company goals.
+Taylor says, “Use the fantastic data you have within your PSA to drive your company goals.
 Use that data to make decisions about your business, synthesized across all the critical applications you run.
-Leverage financial and operational data in a deeper, richer way than ever before, and to drive your business toward maturity.”
+Leverage financial and operational data in a deeper, richer way than ever before to drive your business toward maturity.”